 Alternative Metrics and the Future

 In recent years, alternative evaluation tools have gained traction.
-Article-level metrics (ALMs) track downloads, social media mentions, and usage statistics, offering a more granular view of a paper’s reach.
-Even so, altmetrics, which include blog posts, news coverage, and policy documents, attempt to capture broader societal influence.
+Altmetrics, which include blog posts, news coverage, and policy documents, attempt to capture broader societal influence.
+But article-level metrics (ALMs) track downloads, social media mentions, and usage statistics, offering a more granular view of a paper’s reach.
 Some institutions now use these metrics alongside traditional citation-based measures to assess research quality.

 Implications for Researchers and Institutions

 For early-career researchers, targeting the right journal is crucial.
-A high-impact journal can enhance visibility and career prospects, but pursuing such venues shouldn’t come at the expense of rigor or relevance.
-Institutions, meanwhile, must balance the allure of impact factors with a broader understanding of their researchers’ contributions.
+So a high-impact journal can enhance visibility and career prospects, but pursuing such venues shouldn’t come at the expense of rigor or relevance.
+Because of that, institutions, meanwhile, must balance the allure of impact factors with a broader understanding of their researchers’ contributions.
 Overreliance on these metrics risks incentivizing quantity over quality or niche specialization.

 Conclusion